Salkantay Trek 5 Days 4 Nights

 When booking with us, you’ll benefit from a low refundable deposit payment option

-Embark on the extended and more relaxed version of the classic Salkantay Trek.
-This 5-day, 4-night journey gives you extra time to acclimate to the altitude, marvel at the breathtaking Andean landscapes, and enjoy an unforgettable experience before reaching the majestic citadel of Machu Picch
+Embark on the extended and more relaxed version of the classic Salkantay Trek, designed for travelers who want better acclimatization, breathtaking Andean landscapes, and an immersive trekking experience before reaching the legendary Inca citadel of Machu Picchu.

-Extra night in Soraypampa, allowing for a gradual ascent to the Salkantay Pass (4,650 m).
+Extra night in Soraypampa, allowing a gradual ascent to the Salkantay Pass (4,650 m / 15,255 ft) and better altitude acclimatization.

-Visit to the Santa Teresa hot springs, perfect for unwinding after a challenging hike.
+Visit to the Santa Teresa hot springs, perfect for relaxing after a challenging trekking day.

-Exploration of coffee plantations in Llactapata, with unique views of Machu Picchu.
+Exploration of coffee plantations in Llactapata, offering unique panoramic views of Machu Picchu from a different perspective.

-Final day at Machu Picchu, including a guided tour before returning to Cusco in the evening.
+Final day at Machu Picchu, including a guided tour of the citadel before returning to Cusco in the evening.

 -